mhamzahashim/zbloggingx/content/post/how-to-choose-a-domain-name-for-your-brand-zblogging.md

 ---
-title: How to Choose a Domain Name for Your Brand | zBlogging
+title: How to Choose a Domain Name for Your Brand
 type: post
 draft: false
 SEOTitle: How to Choose a Domain Name for Your Brand